 Collaborative work between the FNW, FHA, HealthMatch and the Ministry of Health is vital in order to support increased GP and NP resources in the FNW communities.
-In Period 2 (May 2 - May 30, 2019), there is 25.6 FTE of Clinic openings available in the FNW communities, the table below provides a status overview and update on the breakdown of the NP and GP contracts by PCN within the FNW:
+In Period 3 (May 31 - June 27, 2019), there is 25.6 FTE of Clinic openings available in the FNW communities, the table below provides a status overview and update on the breakdown of the NP and GP contracts by PCN within the FNW:

-Referrals # in the # of # of contracts signed of New Referrals Running Total of Referrals process of finding a match introductions between provider and clinics General Practitioners 1 1 4 0 0 Nurse Practitioners 1 13 11 48 0 (1 practice agreement signed, the formal contract is being drafted)
+Referrals # in the # of # of contracts signed of New Referrals Running Total of Referrals (since Apr 1st) process of finding a match introductions between provider and clinics General Practitioners 1 10 5 1 0 Nurse Practitioners 0 13 9 0 0 (1 practice agreement signed and in the process of completion between NP, FHA and clinic.
+Another 1 practice agreement expected to be completed, signed and forwarded to partners in P4) -- -- -- -- ---